 However when you want grits rich in flavor which are insanely creamy, buttery and smooth in texture, this is how to make grits.

 How Do You Make Grits?

 For this grits recipe, I replace half of the water with half and half.
 It imparts a luscious essence to the grits.
 I like that mix of both milk and cream here.
-To speed up the process (I’ve got a newborn and ain’t nobody got time for that), I usually use instant grits but know that if you have more time, definitely try stone ground grits.
+I love using stone ground grits but in a pinch I will use a quick grit to speed up the process.

 You would still follow the recipe as follows however you would cook them for a much longer time of 20 or so minutes or until nice and tender.